NethermindEth/Forta-Agents/Alpaca-Finance-Agents/HighShareLP/README.md

-# Worker with too much shares
+# High Share Liquidity Pool Agent

 ## Description

-This agent detects when a worker owns a percent of the shares bigger than the specified threshold.
-The agent does not scan every block because the computation does more requests than usual, also the percents computed will not change very frequently.
+This agent detects when a worker owns more than 51% of the shares in a pool.
+It is worth nothing that the agent does not scan every block because the computation does more requests than usual.
+In addition to this, the percentages computed will change very infrequently.

 ## Supported Chains